italia/api-oas-checker/README.en.md

 ## Content

 - A web application developed with React that uses Webpack + Babel to create a single-page application
-- A [rules/](rules/) directory with the rules applied, which come then aggregate in the [spectral.yml](spectral.yml) file.
+- A [rules/](rules/) directory with the rules applied, which come then aggregate in the spectral.yml file.

 ## Development

 ### CLI mode
-If you want to control your API using the CLI of Spectral, just launch from the directory `api-oas-validator`
+If you want to control your API using the CLI of Spectral, after cloning the repo, just launch

 ```
 $ yarn